whq-xxh/RSVIS/README.md

 ### Others
 For object detection components, please refer to [YoloV5](https://github.com/ultralytics/yolov5), [DETR](https://github.com/facebookresearch/detr), [DINO](https://github.com/IDEA-Research/DINO).
 We also referenced parts of the [MTTR](https://github.com/mttr2021/MTTR) code (an excellent project), and we acknowledge the contribution of the above projects.
 Since the code is from a long time ago and we have tried many variations, I uploaded a version first and will sort it out later with more accuracy.

+I acknowledge that from my perspective, the work isn't perfect and there's room for improvement.
+To satisfy the demands of the major revision period, the content of the paper has also become longer and more tedious.
+However, work is only part of our life and everyone needs to eat, I've done my best with open-source code and data—let's show a little patience so we can all thrive together.

 **Revisiting data and code from long ago isn't a walk in the park 😴 (the paper takes months to publish).
 Got questions?
 Just ping me—let's make improvements, no gripes, skip the scolding, please! 🫡 📮: hongqiuwang16@gmail.com (Wechat: whqqq7).**